Sidra Data Intake mechanisms¶

 - Sub-step 6.1.
 Extract data from source: the data is extracted directly from the data source (e.g. SQL Database), to the container that hosts the raw format files in the Data Storage Unit.
 In this case the files do not go through the landing zone.

-- File ingestion.
+- Sub-step 6.3.
+File ingestion.
 This is the process that reads the raw copy of the file and intakes the information in the DSU, after executing some initial optimizations (e.g. error validation, partitioning, etc.).
-For a detailed explanation on the file ingestion step, you can check this other page.

 Depending on the type of data source some of the above configuration steps may be simplified or executed together.
 Also depending on the type of data source, Sidra incorporates some additional components that abstract some of the details of these steps and wrap them into a set of self-service UI interface wizard steps.
 This is thanks to the plugin approach described in Sidra connector plugins section.